ribafish/amazon-chime-sdk-android/README.md

 ## Running the demo app

+> NOTE: This is just to run our demo application.
+If you are running your own application, you do not need to follow this step.

 To run the demo application, follow these steps.

 > NOTE: Please make sure that you are running on ARM supported devices (real devices) or simulator with arm supported.
 We do not support x86 currently, so simulators with x86 will not work.